IRS Passport Revocation

 When will the IRS revoke your Passport?

-Before the State Department denies the passport, they will give 90 days to 1) make full payment of the tax debt or enter into a IRS payment plan (notice that entering into an installment agreement appears to be enough to stop the process), 2) resolve an error by the IRS that you owe them.
-The IRS will not reverse the certification if you bring the tax debt below $59,000, you need to show its been fully paid or is not seriously delinquent (through a payment plan or OIC).
+Before the State Department denies the passport, they will give 90 days to 1) make full payment of the tax debt or enter into a IRS payment plan (notice that entering into an installment agreement by being in pending installment agreement status appears to be enough to stop the process), 2) resolve an error by the IRS that you owe them.
+The IRS will not reverse the certification if you bring the tax debt below $62,000, you need to show its been fully paid or is not seriously delinquent (through a payment plan or OIC).
 The IRS has thirty days to contact the State Department that the tax debt issue has been resolved with a payment plan or some other arrangement.
 The IRS will mail you a form Notice CP 508R when it reverses its certification.
+The

 Imminent Travel Plans

-For taxpayers who have the tax debt issue, and want to travel within the next 45 days, the IRS will allow entering into a payment plan and then quickly notify the State Department that the issue has been resolved, so it is possible to correct the issue with quick action by showing proof of travel and having an open passport application request.
+For taxpayers who have the tax debt issue, and want to travel within the next 45 days, the IRS will allow entering into a payment plan, or at least getting into pending payment plan status, and then quickly notify the State Department that the issue has been resolved, so it is possible to correct the issue with quick action by showing proof of travel and having an open passport application request that has been denied due to the tax issue.
 This expedited process will shorten the normal 30 days to usually 1-2 weeks.

 Attorney Timothy Hart